ilomax/matchstick-alum1/README.md

 1.1 -
  - The 'cnt' variable is now reset after a line error, as it previously used the latest value instead of asking for a new input if needed.

+1.2 -
+ - The AI is now unbeatable, as it will add a match to the last available line if it is going to lose.
+U been bamboozled dood.
 ______________________________________

 FR (EN below) |